 We all know how hot the Texan heat can be.
 The Texan heat is tough on air conditioning systems, and during the summer months, the last thing you want is to head out for a long drive only to realize your vehicle’s air conditioning is not working.
 The chemical (refrigerant) used to provide cool air is called Freon.
 Without it, there’s no way to circulate cold air throughout your vehicle cabin.

 Air conditioning systems leverage high-and-low pressure.
-Before the Freon is converted into a liquid in the high side, it starts out as a gas in the low pressure side of the system.
-The vehicle is kept cool by the constant circulation of refrigerant through the high and low pressure sides of the system.
+Before the Freon is converted into a liquid on the high side, it starts as a gas on the low-pressure side of the system.
+The vehicle is kept cool by the constant circulation of refrigerant through the high and low-pressure sides of the system.

 3 Signs Your Vehicle’s A/C Needs To Be Recharged